ncsl/seek/README.md

 <!-- /MarkdownTOC -->

 # Features
-- [x] Keep FS style directory, but instead add directories there if necessary.
-Remove fat code that simply copies and pastes data files
 - [ ] Add Travis.CI testing
-- [x] Convert pipeline into running on the FS directory structure
 - [ ] Add support for MRICloud running using R-script.
 Possibly convert to Python script.
 - [ ] Create Python pipeline for running everything, or submit PR to Chang Lab's to run SEEG.
 - [ ] Create unit and integration tests using pytest that test: pipeline in both snakemake and Python